Current at June 2023

 - Language—the translation and interpretation of documents and reports; and

-- The obtaining of expert evidence and the need to ensure that Part 15.5 of the Family Law Rules 2004 (Cth) are strictly complied with.
+- The obtaining of expert evidence and the need to ensure the Family Court Rules 2021 (WA) are strictly complied with.

 There are also issues relating to any penalties arising from divorce proceedings in fault-based jurisdictions, and the applicable law in foreign jurisdictions as it may relate to inheritances, wills and estate, and trusts, etc. It may be necessary to adduce evidence from a lawyer in the overseas jurisdiction.